What are connectives?

 A connective is a word that joins one part of a text to another.

-As part of the new primary curriculum (revised in 2014) children will be encouraged to refer to connectives using the correct grammatical terms (conjunction, preposition and adverb) rather than the umbrella term 'connectives'.
+As part of the new primary curriculum (revised in 2014) children are encouraged to refer to connectives using the correct grammatical terms (conjunction, preposition and adverb) rather than the umbrella term 'connectives'.

 Co-ordinating connectives (but, and so) link words, phrases or clauses which are equally important.
 Subordinating connectives (if, when, however, because, while) link a main clause with a subordinating (or dependent) clause.

 Children in Key Stage 1 will often produce a piece of writing made up of many simple sentences, for example:

 Teachers will encourage children to use the connective 'and' to join simple sentences together, for example:

 Teachers will then encourage children to use connectives such as 'but' and 'so' to add layers of meaning to their simple sentences, for example:

 could be improved by adding either of these connectives and another clause, for example:

 I would love to have a dog, so I am going to keep asking my mum.